Spotlight on: Made by Folk – prints and tees created by a community of designers

 A is for Rebel by Russell Weekes.
 This guy is a genius – his wordplay is witty and provocative.

 PLAY T-shirt – this is one of mine.
-Simple and playful typography have always appealed to me.
+Simple and playful typography has always appealed to me.

 Alphabet Apple by Lorna Freytag.
 Lorna and I love the work of Paul Rand – his simple shapes and bold text are the inspiration for our alphabet series of kids prints.

 Tat-Man by Rich Fairhead.
 It takes time to explore this illustration (series of three).
-It doesn’t get tired.
+It doesn’t get tiring.
 We also love tats here at Made by Folk.